Upgrading

 Stop the services:

-systemctl stop bunkerweb systemctl stop bunkerweb-ui
+sudo systemctl stop bunkerweb sudo systemctl stop bunkerweb-ui sudo systemctl stop bunkerweb-scheduler

 -